 7 Customize your toolbar

-The toolbars in the upper portion of the MXD can be edited with your favorite tools.
-Drag and drop your most used tools in the upper toolbar to quickly locate them when needed.
+You can edit the toolbars in the upper portion of your MXD with all your favorite tools.
+All you have to do is drag and drop your most used tools in the upper toolbar to quickly locate them when needed.

 Bonus: Geoprocessing Overwriting